 Is Tech Driving UK Economic Growth?

-The UK economy is undergoing a rapid transformation, with technology at the heart of innovation, efficiency, and productivity gains.
+The UK economy is amidst a transformation, with technology at the heart of innovation, efficiency, and productivity gains.
 From the use of AI to digital infrastructure and automation, businesses are leveraging tech to remain competitive on the global stage.
 As technology continues to evolve, so too does the demand for skilled talent.
 Businesses that successfully attract and retain top professionals in an increasingly competitive market will have a distinct advantage.

 AI and Automation: Redefining Efficiency